-9.3.3 Initial certification and licensure at the current license levels:

-To be eligible for the first time for a Vermont EMS certification or license at any level, a person must:

-- 9.3.3.1 If not already licensed or certified as an EMS provider in another state, successfully complete within the previous two years a Department-approved course based on the current National Scope of Practice Model and The National EMS Education Standards for that level: - 9.3.3.2 Be sponsored by a licensed ambulance or first responder service at or above the level the applicant is seeking, including a credentialing process or be affiliated with a medical facility that requires the person to hold this level of Vermont EMS licensure or certification; - 9.3.3.2.1 The Vermont National Guard shall be treated as an EMS agency solely for purposes of affiliating emergency medical personnel seeking Vermont EMS licensure at all levels. - 9.3.3.2.2 Any regionally accredited educational institution which provides EMS education shall be treated as an EMS affiliation for the purposing of licensing their educational staff but not otherwise to provide emergency medical treatment.

-- 9.3.3.3 Meet the provisions for crime conviction background screening, tax liabilities, child support payments, or similar requirements described in this rule or relevant Vermont statutes; - 9.3.3.4 Shall not have a substantiated report of abuse in the Vermont Adult Abuse Registry or the Vermont Child Protection Registry. - 9.3.3.5 Apply for licensure or certification on forms available from the Department. - 9.3.3.6 For a VEFR certification, complete coursework as approved by the Department and hold an American Heart Association
+- 9.3.2 Initial licensure at the current license levels: - 9.3.2.1 To be eligible for the first time for a Vermont EMS license above the EMR level, a person must meet the minimum age requirement of 18 at the time of licensure: - 9.3.2.2 If not already licensed or certified as an EMS provider in another state, successfully complete within the previous two years a Department-approved course based on the current National Scope of Practice Model and The National EMS Education Standards for that level: - 9.3.2.3 Be sponsored by a licensed ambulance or first responder service at or above the level the applicant is seeking, including a credentialing process or be affiliated with a medical facility that requires the person to hold this level of Vermont EMS licensure; - 9.3.2.3.1 The Vermont National Guard shall be treated as an EMS agency solely for purposes of affiliating emergency medical personnel seeking Vermont EMS licensure at all levels. - 9.3.2.3.2 Any regionally accredited educational institution which provides EMS education shall be treated as an EMS affiliation for the purposing of licensing their educational staff but not otherwise to provide emergency medical treatment. - 9.3.2.4 Meet the provisions for crime conviction background screening, tax liabilities, child support payments, or similar requirements described in this rule or relevant Vermont statutes; - 9.3.2.5 Hold a current NREMT certification at or above the applicable level: and - 9.3.2.6 Apply for licensure on forms available from the Department. - 9.3.3 Persons who hold or have ever held NREMT certification must maintain that certification for the duration of their Vermont EMS licensure. - 9.3.4 All initial Vermont EMS licenses are timed to expire three months after the corresponding NREMT certification. - 9.3.5 Registered nurses, physician assistants, service members, and veterans: - 9.3.5.1 A registered nurse, a physician assistant, a hospital corpsman or medic in the United States Armed Forces, or a veteran who served in those roles may apply for Vermont EMS licensure by submitting NREMT certification at the level of Vermont EMS licensure being